haskellfoundation/tech-proposals/proposals/ghc-api-definition-process.md

 ### Risks and Limitations

-The project could have difficulties if the scope definition in the initial step ends up invalidated by new insight in later stages.
-This could require revising scope and budget midway through.

-Tools might evolve after the project, requiring APIs to be modified or redesigned.
-Ideally, the design of an API would allow to use it together with unsupported GHC definitions, so users that miss a feature are not forced to choose between using the API or only using GHC unsupported definitions.
+The project could become too long if the chosen task ends up being more complex than anticipated.
+This could require either chosing a different task or splitting the initial task some some of the smaller tasks can be documented instead.

+The cookbook might become outdated as GHC evolves.
+To avoid this, follow up projects could incorporate tests of the cookbook in the GHC development process to keep it up to date.

 ## Timeline